giles-shaw/connect-4/README.md

 # connect-four

-A learning project -play Connect 4 in the Terminal against a friend or the computer.
+A project for learning Clojure: play Connect 4 in the terminal against a friend or the (tree search powered) computer.

 ## Usage